LitoKarageorgou/floral-design-studio/README.md

 Version 1.6.0 - 03-01-2025
 - Changed credits placement in the footer.
 - Created html and css files for the about, services, portfolio and contact pages.
-- Linked all the pages to each other.
+- Linked all pages to each other.
 - Added navbar and footer to all pages.
 - Added hero section to contact page.
 - Added contact form to contact page.